Frequently Asked Questions

 Am I expected to get my Mentee a job/internship?

 Absolutely not!
 Mentors are not responsible for offering a job or internship.
 The purpose of this program is to receive additional support and guidance, which may lead to tips about jobs/internships.
-The Career Development Office offers one-on-one coaching, programming and additional resources to assist students with job/internship searches.
+The Career Development Office offers one-on-one career coaching, professional development and additional resources to assist students with job/internship searches.

 Where can I get more information?

 Please contact Sarah Brinker-Good, Assistant Director, Mentoring & Assessment, with questions.